MR

 • You must be at least 18 years old at the time of your application.

 • You must be a first-time home buyer.
-You cannot have your own home in the year that the account is opened or in the four years before that year.
+You cannot have your own home in the year the account is opened or four years before that year.

 • The account is meant for primary residences, not investment or leisure properties.

-• You can have more than one FHSA, but you must not exceed your yearly or total contribution limit.
+• You can have multiple FHSA, but you must not exceed your yearly or total contribution limit.

 Talking with a financial advisor before you open your FHSA account is best.
 A financial advisor will help and guide you on the investments that best fit your financial needs and goals while considering your risk tolerance.